selwynpolit/d9book/book/dates.md

 ## Date arithmetic example 2

 Here is an example from a module showing a `hook_entity_type_presave()` where some data is changed as the node is being saved.
-The date arithmetic is pretty simple but the rest of the code is kinda messy.
+The date arithmetic is pretty simple, but the rest of the code is kinda messy.

 This is the date arithmetic part: